Paya Jaras (state constituency)

 Paya Jaras is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1986.
+It has been represented by Ab Halim Tamuri of Perikatan Nasional (PN) since 2023.

 The state constituency was created in the 1984 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.